 - On the mornings you plan to visit, you want to be at the turnstiles an hour before the parks open to the general public.
 It’s a good idea to get there early, knowing that the parks usually start letting the general public in 15 to 20 minutes before the official opening time.
 Know that when you get to Escape from Gringotts or Forbidden Journey, the wait time may already be 45 minutes or higher.
-However, since you are planning on just doing one of the attractions during each of your “early morning” visit, you can at least know that you’ll be done with Wizarding World lines once the attraction you chose is over.
+However, since you are planning on just doing one of the attractions during each of your “early morning” visits, you can at least know that you’ll be done with Wizarding World lines once the attraction you chose is over.

 - If you cannot get EPA, plan on going through the shops during a night visit.
 Why?
-By the time you get into the Wizarding World as part of the general public crowd during a morning visit, the shops will already be too full to browse through comfortably.
+By the time you get into the Wizarding World as part of the general-public crowd during a morning visit, the shops will already be too full to browse through comfortably.
 On the other hand, the crowds in the shops lessen during the last two or three hours before the park closes.
-Not only are the overall crowd levels lower in the late evening, but by that time most people have already spent all the money they set aside for merchandise, so they don’t want to hang out in the stores!
+Not only are the overall crowd levels lower in the late evening, but, by that time, most people have already spent all the money they set aside for merchandise, so they don’t want to hang out in the stores!

 What is the logic behind this ideal set up?